-- Available with vSphere 6.0 and later, this feature allows a physical GPU (graphical processing unit) on an ESXi host to be shared among virtual machines.
+- Available with vSphere, this feature allows a physical GPU (graphical processing unit) on an ESXi host to be shared among virtual machines.
 Use this feature if you require high-end, hardware-accelerated workstation graphics.

-- Available with vSphere 6.0 and later, this feature allows multiple virtual machines to share an AMD GPU by making the GPU appear as multiple PCI passthrough devices.
+- Available with vSphere, this feature allows multiple virtual machines to share an AMD GPU by making the GPU appear as multiple PCI passthrough devices.
 This feature offers flexible hardware-accelerated 3D profiles, ranging from lightweight 3D task workers to high-end workstation graphics power users.

 - Virtual Dedicated Graphics Acceleration (vDGA)

-Note: Some Intel vDGA cards require a certain vSphere 6 version.
-See the VMware Hardware Compatibility List at http://www.vmware.com/resources/compatibility/search.php.
-Also, for Intel vDGA, the Intel integrated GPU is used rather than discrete GPUs, as is the case with other vendors.
+Note: See the VMware Hardware Compatibility List at http://www.vmware.com/resources/compatibility/search.php.
+For Intel vDGA, the Intel integrated GPU is used rather than discrete GPUs, as is the case with other vendors.

 - Virtual Shared Graphics Acceleration (vSGA)

-- Available with vSphere 5.5 Update 2 and later, this feature allows multiple virtual machines to share the physical GPUs on ESXi hosts.
+- Available with vSphere, this feature allows multiple virtual machines to share the physical GPUs on ESXi hosts.
 You can use 3D applications for design, modeling, and multimedia.

 - Soft 3D

-- Software-accelerated graphics, available with vSphere 5.5 Update 2 and later and later, allows you to run DirectX 9 and OpenGL 2.1 applications without requiring a physical GPU.
+- Software-accelerated graphics, available with vSphere, allows you to run DirectX 9 and OpenGL 2.1 applications without requiring a physical GPU.
 Use this feature for less demanding 3D applications such as Windows Aero themes, Microsoft Office 2010, and Google Earth.